Flood mapping

 Please read through this FAQ section to see if these answer your question.

-If you want to discuss how flood risk will be managed through the District Plan please contact the Environment and City Planning team at [email protected] or 04 237 5089.
+If you want to discuss how flood risk will be managed through Council's plan-making process please contact the Climate and Environmental Planning team at [email protected] or 04 237 5089.

 Open water courses in urban areas were selected to be included in the stream corridor layer alongside significant contributing branches in the upper reaches of stormwater catchments.